Second microlocalization and Fredholm theory for the three-body problem: Introduction

-where $x_{\tindex} : = |z_{\tindex}|^{-1}$ and $p_{\tindex} := |\zeta_{\tindex}|^2$, hence this is the case of ``tangential propagation''. \end{enumerate} Using methods inspired by the proof of the Mourre estimate, Vasy showed that propagation of regularities (so not including radial set estimates at the lifts of $\mathcal{R}_{\pm}$) for solutions to $Pu=f$ can be completely described under the above interpretation, provided we work on the scale of Sobolev spaces with spatial indices $r=l$ (i.e., just the scattering Sobolev spaces).
-However, it's actually more natural, at least for cases (1) and (2), to adopt an alternate perspective in the presence of decoupled indices, where $r \neq l$.
-Indeed, let us consider a different rescaling of the Hamiltonian vector field:
+\end{enumerate} Using methods inspired by the proof of the Mourre estimate, Vasy showed that propagation of regularity (not including radial set estimates at the lifts of $\mathcal{R}_{\mathrm{sc}, \pm}$) for solutions to $Pu=f$ can be completely described under the above interpretation, provided we work on the scale of Sobolev spaces with spatial indices $r=l$ (i.e., just the scattering Sobolev spaces).

+However, it is equally natural, at least in cases (1) and (2) above, to adopt an alternate perspective in the presence of decoupled indices, i.e., when $r \neq l$.
+To see this, suppose we consider a different rescaling of the Hamiltonian vector field